 Bringing the curtain down on an unforgettable meal is a dessert of Champagne sorbet with grape dome and sabayon with Tahitian vanilla.
 Created by Executive Pastry Chef François Delaire, the youngest chef of the group, this fresh and invigorating dish pairs with the rich and charming Amour de Deutz Rosé 2008, which is also the newest Deutz Champagne to be launched.

-Priced at HK$ 5,888 + 10% service charge, The Peninsula Hong Kong and Deutz Champagne’s 30th Anniversary dinner offers a unique wine-pairing concept on the Sun Terrance.
-For enquiries and reservations, please email email@example.com or call +852 2696 6615.
+Priced at HK$ 5,888 + 10% service charge, The Peninsula Hong Kong and Deutz Champagne’s 30th Anniversary dinner offers a unique wine-pairing concept on the Sun Terrace.
+For enquiries and reservations, please email firstname.lastname@example.org or call +852 2696 6615.